Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 How to answer

 I understand this position will require a more hands-on approach and longer hours to obtain satisfactory results, and I welcome this challenge.
-Having come from a similar background as these kids, I’m well-positioned to understand the struggles many students face during their senior year when they’re looking to pursue higher education or get a job.
+Having come from a similar background as many of these kids, I’m well-positioned to understand the struggles many students face during their senior year when they’re looking to pursue higher education or get a job.

 I believe my first-hand experience, communication skills, and listening skills in particular would be a valuable addition to your team.
 And although I’m aware of the role’s general responsibilities, I’m excited to learn more about what the day-to-day entails at this school.”